 I had approached this candy red beauty with the same sheepish guilt that pervades my attempts at online dating.
-A few quirks drew a couple sidelong glances from my cursory examination, but I foolishly moved on after only a few minutes.
+A few quirks drew my furtive glances, but I foolishly moved on after only a few minutes.
 Moments later, the friendly owner tracked me down and asked if I wanted to take a closer look.
 I instantly accepted and was immediately drawn down into the rabbit hole that was this Renault 17.

 When you start looking at this car, layers of quirk reveal themselves.
 Push button doors and peculiar dashboard switches are neat additions the compliment the foreign feel.
 The owner put Radioshack speakers in the back, 'Just like he had when he was younger'.
 Despite how that sounds, its actually very clean.
 In fact, the entire car looks pretty good, especially considering it's roots.
 A barn salvage, the engine bay was found full of sand, having caught fire and been extinguished via the expedient method of submersion in finely crushed rock.